 - WordPress Deployment

 To have a repeatable base environment for the WordPress deployment, we opted to use DreamCompute.
 Using Ansible and the OpenStack shade library, we wrote a simple Ansible playbook that creates a Ubuntu virtual machine, installs the LAMP stack, and deploys a specific WordPress version.
 After running the playbook, we now have a fundamental WordPress site.
-The sites are set up with the default theme for the version of WordPress being installed, with default posts created with the install and no caching.
-This step doesn’t necessarily require DreamCompute and could also be done on a shared hosting account or a VPS; all that’s needed for this first part of the experiment is installing WordPress from the release archives.
+The sites are set up with the default theme for the performance of WordPress being installed, with default posts created with the installation and no caching.
+This step doesn’t necessarily require DreamCompute and could also be done on a shared hosting account or a VPS; all needed for this first part of the experiment is installing WordPress from the release archives.

 Data Collection and Presentation

 Finally, we collected data from the servers and the WordPress versions.
 The server resource statistics are collected and presented in graphs by Zabbix.
-These turned out to be less useful than we originally hoped, with all of our tests looking basically identical regarding the resources being consumed.
-The site response time and performance statistics are collected by Autobench and dumped into a file; then Google Sheets can take the statistics from the file and generate a graph.
+These turned out to be less useful than we originally hoped, with all of our tests looking identical regarding the resources consumed.
+The site response time and performance statistics are collected by Autobench and dumped into a file; then, Google Sheets can take the statistics from the file and generate a graph.

 What Makes For A Good WordPress Installation